renemarc/balena-airthingswave/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: "🤔 Questions and Help"
-about: Ask for clarifications about the project or its documentation.
+about: "Ask for clarifications about the project or its documentation."
+title: "Help: "
+labels: ""
+assignees: ""
 ---

 # Question